 Wild salmon have lived in the cold, pristine Pacific waters for thousands of years and have been an integral part of the Pacific Northwest’s history, culture and economy for as long as humans have lived here.
 Historically, B.C.’s First Nations have relied on salmon as a major food source.

 Five species of salmon, and two closely related trout, are native to the North Pacific and each species has a life cycle ranging from two to seven years.
 These fish, collectively known as salmonids, are anadromous, meaning they are born in fresh water and migrate downriver to the cold open waters of the Pacific Ocean.
 They often travel for thousands of kilometres then miraculously return to the river of their birth.
-It's still a mystery exactly how salmon find their way home, but they seem to rely on a combination of genetic coding, celestial navigation, electromagnetic currents and a strong sense of smell.
+Exactly how salmon find their way home is under investigation, but they seem to rely on a combination of genetic coding, celestial navigation, electromagnetic currents and a strong sense of smell.

 Salmon must protect themselves from predators.
 They are particularly susceptible to predators when migrating so they seek deep pools for protection.
 In the ocean, some salmon stay together in a school, confusing predators with their flashy sides and causing them to be mistaken for a single large predator.
 A salmon’s predators change at different stages of its lifecycle, because of the salmon’s change in size and environment.
 Salmon fry are eaten by other fishes, members of their own species, snakes and birds.
 Once in the ocean, salmon are prey to killer whales, dolphins, seals, sea lions, other fish and, of course, humans.
-A spawning salmon is at risk of being scooped up by bears and birds.
+On return to their stream of birth, spawning salmon are at risk of being scooped up by bears and birds.

 Humans have strong and often negative impacts on salmon.
 Overfishing has led to a decline in some salmon stocks.
 Land development and dam building have damaged habitats and impacted salmon runs.
 This development has led to a decline in salmon populations in some areas.